FreshAlacrity/front-tracker/README.md

 ## To Do

 ### Next
+- [ ] prompt for token
+- [x] cache data locally and get rid of exported.js
+- sort order options
+  - [ ] show fusions of active members first
+- [ ] support public and private views
+  - [ ] add an edit mode, so some people can see the private info without accidentally editing
 - move known issues to GitHub issue tracker
 - set up a POST or whatever to log fronts for specific projects
 - add a color picker for favorite colors